 At present, national microbiological standards for food have not yet been established.
-Philippine food regulations are thus generally patterned after the CODEX Alimentarius Commission guidelines as well as regulations established by the FDA of the United States and similar regulatory bodies in other countries.
+Philippine food regulations are thus generally patterned after the CODEX Alimentarius Commission guidelines as well as regulations established by the U.S. Food and Drug Adminstration (USFDA) and similar regulatory bodies in other countries.